microsoft/hack-workshop-web/goals/1-deploy.md

 ## Application notes

 Your team will use the [Static Web Apps - Mongoose starter](https://github.com/staticwebdev/mongoose-starter) as the base for the shelter's site.
-The template is documented and heavily commented.
+You will find documentation about the template on the repository, and the code is heavily commented.

 ## Success criteria